Intel-bigdata/SSM/docs/disaster-recovery.md

 Transparent Cluster Disaster Recovery
 =============

-Apache Hadoop is architected to operate efficiently at scale for normal hardware failures within a data center.
+Apache Hadoop is built to operate efficiently at scale for normal hardware failures within a data center.
 It is not designed today to handle data center failures.
 Although HDFS is not designed for spanning multiple data centers, replicating data from one location to another is a common practice for disaster recovery and global service availability.

 There are lots of ideas contributed to the community in the past about how to solve the notable problem, like in the issue [HDFS-5442](https://issues.apache.org/jira/browse/HDFS-5442).
 Ideas in HDFS-5442 enlighten us to propose a new solution, which aims to provide a practical, low latency and high throughput solution for syncing up data between clusters to guarantee disaster recovery.